Scotland's WW2 supply crews

 Shockingly, the UK government did not provide for merchant seafarers rescued in the convoys, so the British Sailors' Society had to step in with survivors' kits of warm clothes and toiletries.
 In addition, the seafarers' pay stopped when their ship went down.
 Truly a time of hardship and sacrifice that we must commemorate on Merchant Navy Day and in the November remembrance ceremonies.

-Never to Return: Convoys to Russia and the Second World War
+Never to Return: Convoys to Russia in the Second World War

 By Roderick G Maclean